FNNDSC/pl-dcm2mha_cnvtr/README.rst

 Description
 -----------

-`dcm2mha_cnvtr` is a *ChRIS ds-type* application that files of one type as input and converts to a reciprocal type as output.
-The reciprocating types of files are DICOM (dcm) and MetaImage Medical Foramt (mha).
+`dcm2mha_cnvtr` is a *ChRIS ds-type* application that consumes image files of one type as input and converts these files to a reciprocal type as output.
+The reciprocating types of files are DICOM (dcm) and MetaImage Medical Format (mha).

 Usage
 -----